Why should you be concerned about ultrasound maintenance?

 As you can see, there are a couple of steps to follow when maintaining your ultrasound machine.
 We have highlighted the most important ones.

-If you have any questions we have not answered in this article, get in touch with us at email@example.com – We cannot wait to hear from you.
+If you have any questions we have not answered in this article, you may find answers in our extensive ultrasound guide.
+But you are always welcome to get in touch with us at email@example.com – We cannot wait to hear from you.